Mixed use property lease: shop or commercial unit with residential space

 - draft authorised guarantee agreement: enables you to use the opt-out provisions of the 1995 Act

-This document is one of a collection of commercial lease templates designed for use by property professionals: experienced landlords, solicitors and surveyors.
+This document is one of a collection designed for use by property professionals.
 Accordingly, the provisions are very thorough.

-If you are not familiar with commercial property leases, you may wish to look at the standard version: Mixed use lease: shop in parade with residential space.
-The standard version contains fewer of the technical aspects such as authorised guarantee agreement provision, fewer landlord's warranties, and less detailed and extensive service charge provisions.
+If you do not need some of these features, you may wish to look at the standard version for a shop with residential space.
+It contains fewer of the technical provisions, fewer landlord's warranties, and less detailed and extensive service charge provisions.

-Within the extensive guidance notes to this document, we have provided a discussion on use of security deposit agreement and a template for such an agreement.
+Within the extensive guidance notes to this document, we have provided a discussion on use of security deposit agreement and a template for one.

 We have also included the forms required to exclude security of tenure.
 These include the prescribed notices to be given to the tenant 14 days before the new lease is created, a declaration of a new lease, and the statutory declaration if less than 14 days notice is given.